langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

     fi
   done

-  # Apply interactive subshell customizations to login shells too.
+  # Apply interactive subshell customisations to login shells too.
   # The system profile file in /etc probably already does this.
   # If not, it's probably better to do it manually in wherever you:
   # source "$SETTINGS/bash_profile"